 6. Prepare muffin pans or individual muffin tin cups.
 Grease them well with melted butter.

-7. Take a piece of pastry with the folded layers sitting stacked up, press it downwards into the muffin cup making sure that it is covered completely.
+7. Take a piece of pastry with the folded layers sitting stacked up (just like the picture of the cut pieces above), press it downwards into the muffin cup making sure that it is covered completely.
 (Note that you may choose to directly press down and shape the pastry on the muffin cup.
 Or you can do it my way, take a piece of pastry on one palm, wet it with some melted butter on top, press down with another palm and shape it such that it becomes a round disc big enough for the muffin cup.
 Then fit it into the muffin cup.)

 8. Finally fill each muffin cup with the egg custard mixture until 80% full.